meizabel/documentation/concepts.md

 # Spine Event Engine Concepts

 This chapter introduces some key architecture concepts Spine Event Engine is based on.
 It assumes that you've read the [Introduction](README.md).
-The Diagram below represents an architecture of the application built using Spine Event Engine.
+Below you can find a typical SPine Event Engine application architecture employed within the Bounded Context.

 ![Spine Event Engine Diagram](Diagram-SpineEventEngine.svg)

 Spine provides realization for most important building blocks of the CQRS Event Sourced application.
 In terminology we heavily lean on Domain-Driven Design(DDD) [“big blue book”](http://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215) and [CQRS Jorney](https://msdn.microsoft.com/en-us/library/jj554200.aspx).

-Below you can find a typical application architecture employed within the Bounded Context.

 ##Write side
 **Command** is an instruction to do something.
 Commands are messages that instruct a specific entity to perform a certain action.They are named with a verb in the imperative mood plus and may include the aggregate type.
 Unlike an event, a command is not a statement of fact; it's only a request, and thus may be refused.
 (A typical way to convey refusal is to throw an exception).In Spine [command](/java) is defined as a protobuf message.